Monitoring (Prometheus)

 That project collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.

-Components included in kube-stack package are:
+Components included in kube-prom-stack package are:

 - Prometheus Operator